turingschool/bike-share/README.md

 * Number of rides started at this station.
 * Number of rides ended at this station.
 * Most frequent destination station (for rides that began at this station).
-* Most freuqnet origination station (for rides that ended at this station).
+* Most frequent origination station (for rides that ended at this station).
 * Date with the highest number of trips started at this station.
 * Most frequent zip code for users starting trips at this station.
 * Bike ID most frequently starting a trip at this station.